It’s hard to explain the confluence of factors that turned Gatlinburg into a tourist town.

 What’s inside the Gatlinburg Arts and Crafts Community?

-Today, the Gatlinburg Arts and Crafts Community consists of more than 100 shops featuring regionally made items spread over an 8-mile loop.
+Today, the Gatlinburg Arts and Crafts Community consists of more than 100 shops featuring regionally made items spread over the 8 mile Loop Road.
+Reportedly, they make up the largest group of independent artisans in North America.

-The wares range from traditional “art” like paintings and sculptures to candles, pottery, leatherworks and jewelry and pottery.
+The wares range from traditional “art” like paintings and sculptures to candy, pottery, rugs, tapestries, leatherworks, jewelry and pottery.
+There are silversmiths, weavers, carvers and people who specialize in hand crafted dolls and potters as well.

 Because today we recognize that art comes in many forms, the loop also consists of eateries, bed and breakfast establishments and much more.